Mahmood Madani

 Mahmood Asad Madani (born 3 March 1964) is an Indian Islamic scholar, activist, politician, and president of the Mahmood faction of the Jamiat Ulama-e-Hind religious organisation.
 He formerly served as the general secretary of Jamiat Ulama-e-Hind (JUH), and as member of the Rashtriya Lok Dal (RLD) party in the Rajya Sabha (the Indian upper house) in the state of Uttar Pradesh from 2006 to 2012.
+He is ranked 27th on the list of The 500 Most Influential Muslims.

 Early life and education

 Madani was born on 3 March 1964 in Deoband, Uttar Pradesh, the son of the Islamic scholar and politician Asad Madni.
 He attended the Darul Uloom Deoband Islamic seminary, where he graduated in 1992.

 Career

 Madani joined the Jamiat Ulema-e-Hind (JUH) religious organisation, where he served as the organising secretary in 2001.
 He was appointed as the general secretary of the organisation later that year, a position which he held until 2008, whereupon he served as the general secretary of the organisation's Mahmood faction until 27 March 2021.

 He was later appointed as the interim president of Mahmood faction of the JUH on 27 May 2021 following the death of his predecessor Usman Mansoorpuri.
 He was elevated to the position of president on 18 September 2021.
 He is ranked 27th on the list of The 500 Most Influential Muslims, which is published by the Royal Islamic Strategic Studies Centre.